A man, wearing a blue button-up shirt and khaki pants, sits on a couch and stares at a document in his hands.

 What to do about a closed credit account

-If you closed a credit account recently (or if your credit card company closed your account), then you should check your credit report and your credit score to see if your score was affected.
+If you closed a credit account recently (or if your credit card company closed your account), then you should check your credit report and your credit score.
+It might influence your credit score.
 If you believe that the closed account was an error, you may be able to dispute it.

 How do I stay on top of my credit score after a score drop?